A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Main Results

 \section{Main Results}

 In Subsection 3.1 we prove some analytic lemmas that we use later.
 In subsection ~3.2 we develop a pairing between between almost multiplicative functions from $\Gamma$ to $M_n$ and 2-chains (Definition~\ref{pairing}).
 We show that if an almost multiplicative function is close enough to a genuine unitary representation its pairing with a 2-cycle is zero (Theorem~\ref{obstruction}).
 In subsection~3.3 we introduce a ``finite type'' condition on cohomology classes (Definition~\ref{finiteT}), and give some alternate characterizations of the definition (Proposition~\ref{finiteQ}).
-In subsection~3.4. we develop a formula for an asymptotic representation (Proposition~\ref{rhon}), and show that if the right cohomological conditions hold it is well-defined and cannot be perturbed to a genuine representation (Theorem~\ref{coc2}).
-We show that if $[\sigma]$ pairs non-trivially with a 2-cycle and corresponds to a residually finite central extension then our formula for an asymptotic representation that is not perturbable to a genuine representation can be applied (Theorem~\ref{main}) and show that polycyclic groups with non-torsion 2-cohomology meet this condition (Corollary~\ref{polycresult}).
+In subsection~3.4 we develop a formula for an asymptotic representation (Proposition~\ref{rhon}), and show that if the right cohomological conditions hold it is well-defined and cannot be perturbed to a genuine representation (Theorem~\ref{coc2}).
+We show that polycyclic groups with non-torsion 2-cohomology meet this condition (Corollary~\ref{polycresult}).